Our Experts | Alannah & Madeline Foundation Skip to main content

 Dr Jessie Mitchell – Online safety and cyber bullying

 After graduating from the Australian National University with a doctorate in history and winning the Searle prize for best PhD thesis, Jessie worked in the community sector, as policy officer and then acting EO for ACT Shelter, Canberra's peak body for affordable housing.
 Subsequently, she spent four years working on an ARC-funded grant through the University of Sydney, on a research project considering the interlinked histories of government and Aboriginal policy in Australia.
 From this work, she co-published with Prof. Ann Curthoys "Taking Liberty: Indigenous Rights and Settler Self-Government in Colonial Australia".
+Jessie worked at Youth Affairs Council Victoria for eight years, as their rural engagement officer and policy officer.
 She is now the Foundation’s Advocacy Manager.

 Staff Head Shots Jessie Mitchell